aleksei-berezkin/fluent-streams/README.md

 // => true, indeed a pangram
 ```

 Note that we created a stream from the string — this is possible because strings implement the iterable protocol, just like Arrays and Sets.
+[More examples.](https://dev.to/alekseiberezkin/fluent-streams-a-library-for-rich-iterables-manipulation-5cja#examples)

 ## Why Choose Fluent Streams?